globalbioticinteractions/template-dataset/README.md

 After you do this, the data will be available through GloBI within a day or so.

-## Enable Automated Preservation/Publication of your dataset
+## Enable Automated Dataset Preservation/Publication
 Preserving and publishing your valuable data is now easier than ever.

 To enable automated preserving and publishing your data: